lightward/mechanic-tasks/docs/sync-order-timeline-comments-to-the-customer-note/README.md

 * This task uses bulk operations, and therefore operates in two stages: (a) sending the initial query to Shopify, and then (b) processing the results when they come in, as a new event.
 * If adding new comments would bring the customer note length past the 5000-character limit, this task will either return an error or ([if configured](https://help.usemechanic.com/en/articles/3297438-can-i-send-messages-to-slack)) send a Slack message with that error message.
 If it would require trimming less than 1000 characters to bring the new note within the limit, the task will do for that customer, so the next time the task runs.
 * Mechanic adds a timestamp to the very end of the customer note, allowing it to skip comments it has already seen during the next run.
 The task will attempt to avoid duplicates without it, but we don't recommend removing it.

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/sync-order-timeline-comments-to-the-customer-note), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/sync-order-timeline-comments-to-the-customer-note.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).